Skip to content

 WARNING

-Setting claude_config = true, codex_config = true, gemini_config = true, or opencode_config = true in config copies your host config on every container start.
-Claude, Gemini, and OpenCode config sync replaces the matching in-container config directory, overwriting changes made inside the container.
-Codex config sync merges host files into ~/.codex and preserves a valid in-container auth.json when the host copy has no usable auth file.
-Prefer --claude-config, --codex-config, --gemini-config, or --opencode-config for one-time syncs.
+Setting claude_config = true, codex_config = true, gemini_config = true, opencode_config = true, or pi_config = true in config syncs your host config on every container start.
+Claude, Gemini/Antigravity, OpenCode, and Pi config sync replaces the matching in-container config directory, overwriting changes made inside the container.
+Antigravity CLI stores its settings under ~/.gemini/antigravity-cli, so gemini_config = true covers it.
+Codex config sync incrementally merges durable host files into ~/.codex, skips volatile Codex log, state, cache, and temp files, preserves a valid in-container auth.json when the host copy has no usable auth file, and live-mounts host Codex sessions so resume history stays current without copying it.
+Prefer --claude-config, --codex-config, --gemini-config, --opencode-config, or --pi-config for one-time syncs.

 yolobox removes a zero-byte /home/yolo/.codex/auth.json during startup.
 Recent Codex versions fail with EOF while parsing a value when that stale file exists; removing it lets Codex recreate auth normally or show the sign-in flow.